Where we work

 Mosquito nets are a simple but effective way of protecting people against Malaria, keeping mosquitoes at bay and enabling a family to sleep safe and sound.
 32-year-old mom Florence Mutungi uses a mosquito net at night to ensure that her six-month-old twin daughters Blessings and Precious are safe from harm.

-Families with limited food resources often eat the same simple meals to fill their stomachs.
-Often, these meals don't provide healthy nutrients that are especially important for growing children.
-Concern provides the seeds and training needed for families to grow their own kitchen garden at home.
-This will provide families with nutritious vegetables such as spinach and tomatoes that can enrich their diet.
+Families with limited food resources often eat the same simple meals all the time in order to fill their stomachs.
+Often, these meals won't provide the nutrients that are especially important for growing children.
+Concern provides the seeds and training needed for a mother to grow her own kitchen garden at home.
+This will provide her with nutritious vegetables such as spinach and tomatoes that can be added to her children's meals, giving them a healthy source of food all year round.
+Plant-tastic!

 5. School fees